 Some people may be up to six times more prone to developing periodontal disease, even with proper oral care.
 Genetic testing can be done before they even show signs of periodontal disease.
 Identifying and getting them into early interceptive treatment may help them with a lifetime of healthy teeth.

 Although brushing, flossing daily, regular exercise and a healthy diet are essential during life, there are definite times during a women’s life that additional care is necessary.
 Such times would be puberty, pregnancy and menopause.
 During these times, a woman’s body experiences a lot of hormonal changes that can and will affect numerous tissues in her body, as well as her gums.
 The gums will react more strongly to her hormonal fluctuations making her further at risk for periodontal disease.
 In addition, current statistics suggest that pregnant women who have periodontal disease are seven times more likely to deliver preterm babies that have low birth weight.

 A number of drugs such as anti-depressants, oral contraceptives, and certain heart medications will influence a person’s oral health.
 It is important to inform your dentist of any and all medications that you are taking as well as any changes that have occurred in your overall wellbeing.

 Sometimes it is necessary to prescribe antibiotics to get rid of certain bacteria that cannot be removed during gum therapy.
 A simple diagnostic test will give valuable information to your dental clinician for the assessment and treatment of gum disease.

-During a non-surgical gum treatment a hygienist removes any debris and calcified deposits from teeth and a laser is used to selectively remove diseased or infected tissues lining the pockets around your teeth.
-At the same time the laser will kill bacteria that cause gum disease and promotes healing of your gums.
+During a non-surgical laser dentistry treatment, a hygienist removes any debris and calcified deposits from teeth, and a laser is used to selectively remove diseased or infected tissues lining the pockets around your teeth.
+At the same time, the laser will kill bacteria that cause gum disease and promotes healing of your gums.